 In early 2020, 25 King achieved Queensland's first WELL Core and Shell Certification at the Platinum level, in addition to its 6-star Green Star Design and As Built rating.
 WELL is the leading tool for advancing health and wellbeing in buildings globally and uses an evidence-based system that assesses seven categories – air, water, nourishment, light, fitness, comfort and mind.
 The performance of these building features is then assessed in terms of their impact on the health and wellbeing of the people occupying it.

-A 5-star NABERS Energy Base Building rating are also targeted.
+A 5-star NABERS Energy Base Building rating is also targeted.
 This will be achieved through features including rainwater harvesting and re-use, enhanced thermal comfort for the workers within and a facade that drives energy efficiency with external shading.

 Aurecon’s tenancy celebrates timber and creates a contemporary and creative studio environment.

 At the heart of Aurecon’s wellness culture at 25 King, is a wide staircase at ground level leading to an open, communal space with booths and meeting spaces framed by greenery and bathed in natural light.

 Creating spaces where people want to spend time and engage with others, inevitably leads to a more collaborative and innovative workforce.

 25 King is currently the tallest and largest* engineered-timber office building in Australia.
-A co-creation between Lendlease and Aurecon, together with Bates Smart, 25 King will be a world-class building of the future and representing the new breed of workplaces of the future.
+A co-creation between Lendlease and Aurecon, together with Bates Smart, 25 King is a world-class building of the future and representing the new breed of workplaces of the future.